reisxd/TizenTube/README.md

 # TizenTube

-A NodeJS script to remove YouTube ads and add support for Sponsorblock for your Tizen TV (2017 and forward).
+TizenTube is a NodeJS script that enhances your Tizen TV (2017 and newer) viewing experience by removing YouTube ads and adding support for Sponsorblock.

 # TizenTube Installation Guide

 ## Prerequisites

 - A PC capable of running Tizen Studio, which will be used to install TizenStudio onto your TV through SDB.
 - A PC or Single Board Computer capable of running 24/7 (for ease of use) or the Android App.
-Your TV connects to the debugger and sends JS code to this debugger that removes video ads.
+When the TizenTube app starts on your TV, it initiates a debugger session using the debug <app.id> command.
+This allows the TV to connect to the debugger and send JavaScript code that removes video ads.

 ## Installation Steps

 1. **Enable Developer Mode** on your TV by following [this link](https://developer.samsung.com/smarttv/develop/getting-started/using-sdk/tv-device.html).
 2. **Install Tizen Studio** by following [this guide](https://developer.samsung.com/smarttv/develop/getting-started/setting-up-sdk/installing-tv-sdk.html).
-To determine the appropriate version of the SDK to install, check your TV's release year and [see which SDK version is recommended](https://developer.samsung.com/smarttv/develop/specifications/tv-model-groups.html).
+Make sure to install the Tizen SDK version 6.x.x, which is the project’s SDK version..
 3. **Connect to your TV** using [this guide](https://developer.samsung.com/smarttv/develop/getting-started/using-sdk/tv-device.html#:~:text=Connect%20the%20TV%20to%20the%20SDK%3A).
 4. **Create a Samsung certificate** using [this guide](https://developer.samsung.com/smarttv/develop/getting-started/setting-up-sdk/creating-certificates.html).
 5. **Clone/download the repository** and open the `apps` folder of the repository in Tizen Studio by restarting Tizen Studio and changing the workspace.